My vaccinations

 • The vaccinations that begin in child health clinics continue later in school health care and, if necessary, student health care.

-• Adults are responsible for ensuring that their immunisations are up to date.
+• Adults are responsible for ensuring that their vaccinations are up to date.
 The booster shots are documented in the patient information system and the personal health card.
-Vaccination information can also be found in Omakanta service.
+Vaccination information can also be found in MyKanta service

-• People who are unsure about their immunisation status should talk to their physician or nurse.
+• If you are unsure about your immunisation status, talk to your physician or nurse.
 More information on vaccinations for different groups is available on the subpages.

 Further reading